adaptive-democracy/hopeful-path/talks/talk.theory.md

 philosophy and ethics stuff at the end

 open questions:
-is there a difference between giving each being an income of spendable credits every time step vs doing persistent? it feels like it as a result of strategy windows and the "broke" problem. having spendable credits implies *savable* credits. if you can save you can delay gratification. so weights instead merely represent your *current* share of capacity, rather than being discontinuous across time should someone refraining from the discourse in one time step give them more power in future time steps? spendable credits creates an intractable strategic problem. suddenly you have to not just consider the *visible* preferences of those who have weighed in, but the invisible preferences of all currently saved credits there's a similar smaller problem with unallocated weights, but it would be smaller since that number will never increase what if all the participants know how many weights/credits different people have saved? persistent weights emphasize cooperation and stability, spendable credits emphasize scheming and strategy this reasoning makes me *feel* like persistent weights would be on the whole better, but I don't have a solid argument why
+is there a difference between giving each being an income of spendable credits every time step vs doing adaptive? it feels like it as a result of strategy windows and the "broke" problem. having spendable credits implies *savable* credits. if you can save you can delay gratification. so weights instead merely represent your *current* share of capacity, rather than being discontinuous across time should someone refraining from the discourse in one time step give them more power in future time steps? spendable credits creates an intractable strategic problem. suddenly you have to not just consider the *visible* preferences of those who have weighed in, but the invisible preferences of all currently saved credits there's a similar smaller problem with unallocated weights, but it would be smaller since that number will never increase what if all the participants know how many weights/credits different people have saved? adaptive weights emphasize cooperation and stability, spendable credits emphasize scheming and strategy this reasoning makes me *feel* like adaptive weights would be on the whole better, but I don't have a solid argument why